ucsb-cs148/s21/_lectures/lect18.md

 * All documentation and the presentation video will be due at the end of **Tuesday, June 8th**.
 * Project presentations will take place, as long announced and planned, during the final exam slot, **June 10th, 4-7pm**.

-Here, again, is the now agreed-upon point percentage breakdown for grading that the teaching team plans to use for the “Final Product” 35% of the course grade:
+Here, again, is the class grading scheme including the agreed-upon point percentage breakdown for grading the “Final Product” 40% of the course grade:

+* 25% Homeworks
+* 35% Lab Points (including lab09 this week)
+* 40% your final project

+Final Project Grading Dimensions:

 * 15% Presentation
 * 5% Idea, and Idea Refinement